 If you’re in a little bit of a rut with the same old meals, I’ve got a great (and huge!) set of meals that I think you’re going to love – but you’ve got to act quickly if you want this one.
 The Ultimate Healthy Meal Planning Bundle was just released this morning.

 This set of over 1,000 recipes over 12 different categories is chocked full of unique and tasty meals that your family will love.
 As a matter of fact, I’ve included 16 of my own recipes from my premium freezer meal packs in this set!
 With your purchase, you’ll get 30+ ready-to-use meal plans with shopping lists and prep notes, 5 ecourses, 5 ebooks, and 4 printable packs & workbooks that all help you whip your meal planning routine into shape.
-All of this, over $1000 in value, is available for 96% off for just a few days!
+All of this is over $1000 in value.

 3. Streamline the process.